sam1013/timberv-runtime/README.md

 # TIMBER-V Runtime

+This is a subproject of [TIMBER-V Toolchain][timberv-riscv-tools].

 This repository contains the proof-of-concept implementation of the TIMBER-V software stack.
-Since it evolved gradually, the naming changed between the code and the paper, see the glossary below.
+Since it evolved gradually, the naming changed between the code and the [paper][timberv-riscv-tools], see the glossary below.

 # Glossary